-On February 24, 2000, we completed the acquisition of Voyager Technologies, Inc., ("Voyager"), a provider of personal connectivity and Internet access technology.
+On February 24, 2000, we completed the acquisition of Voyager Technologies, Inc. ("Voyager"), a provider of personal connectivity and Internet access technology.
 Under the terms of the Agreement and Plan of Reorganization (the "Merger Agreement"), the former shareholders of Voyager received 237,272 shares of our common stock and \$2,065,331 of cash in exchange for all shares of Voyager common stock.
 In addition, 645,157 vested and unvested options to purchase shares of Voyager common stock were converted into 49,056 options to purchase our common stock at the exchange ratio of 0.07604.
 Included in the 237,272 shares are 82,419 restricted shares of common stock issued to a Voyager shareholder.
 These shares are not subject to forfeiture under any circumstances and, thus, were considered in the determination of the purchase price at the date of acquisition.

 The acquisition was structured as a tax-free reorganization and was accounted for under the purchase method of accounting.
 Under this method, if the purchase price exceeds the net tangible assets acquired, the difference is recorded as excess purchase price.
 In this circumstance, the difference was \$17.8 million.
 We attributed \$1.6 million of the excess purchase price to in-process research and development, which we expensed immediately, and the balance of \$16.2 million was attributed to intellectual property (\$0.5 million), workforce (\$0.3 million) and goodwill (\$15.4 million).
-We have classified this balance of \$16.2 million as goodwill and other intangible assets, net, in the accompanying consolidated balance sheets and are amortizing it over a useful life of five years.
+In the quarter ended September 30, 2001, we performed an assessment of the carrying value of these long-lived assets and, as a result, recorded a charge of \$11.1 million to reduce the carrying value to zero.
+See Note 5 for additional information.

 In addition to the 237,272 shares of our common stock issued to the shareholders of Voyager, 30,415 additional shares of common stock were held in an escrow account pending resolution of an outstanding claim.
 These shares had been treated as contingent consideration and were not initially recognized as purchase price due to the uncertainty of how the claim would be resolved.
 In May 2000, the outstanding claim was settled for \$1.5 million which resulted in the return of the stock held in escrow to us.
-No amount was initially recorded for the now-unissued stock while in escrow; however, the \$1.5 million outstanding claim settlement was recognized as additional purchase price in the quarter ended June 30, 2000.
+No amount was initially recorded for the now-unissued stock while in escrow; however, the \$1.5 million outstanding claim settlement was recognized as additional purchase price in the quarter ended September 30, 2000.